open-broker/specification/spec.md

-The lack of a standard way of transfering information between brokers and consumer banking companies, leads to wasted effort in integrating systems used by various actors.
+The lack of a standard way of transfering information between brokers and consumer banking companies, leads to wasted effort in integrating systems and increased operational risks used by various actors.
 This specification, building, upon established and modern internet standard aims provide an extensible, validatable method of integrating system efficiently.

 The design allows for middlewares and is suitable for microservice architectures.
 Additionally, a design goal is ease of implementation